Johann Salomo Semler

 Johann Salomo Semler (18 December 1725 – 14 March 1791) was a German church historian, biblical commentator, and critic of ecclesiastical documents and of the history of dogmas.
 He is sometimes known as "the father of German rationalism".

 Youth and education

-He was born at Saalfeld in the Electorate of Saxony, the son of a poor clergyman.
+He was born at Saalfeld in Saxe-Saalfeld, the son of a poor clergyman.
 He grew up in pietistic surroundings, which powerfully influenced him his life through, though he never became a Pietist.
 In his seventeenth year he entered the University of Halle, where he became the disciple, afterwards the assistant, and finally the literary executor of the orthodox rationalistic professor S. J. Baumgarten.
 He also wrote Latin poems.
 In 1749 he accepted the position of editor, with the title of professor, of the Coburg official Gazette.
 But in 1751 he was invited to the University of Altdorf as professor of philology and history, and in 1752 he became a professor of theology at Halle.